DMCA Policy

 - We respect intellectual property and copyright holders

-- Users are responsible for ensuring they have rights to content
+- Users are responsible for ensuring they have rights to content they convert

 Our Commitment to Copyright

 Let's be real: we built GetMP3.video to be a helpful tool, not a piracy machine.
 We genuinely respect the hard work that artists, musicians, filmmakers, and content creators put into their work.
-Copyright exists for good reasons—it protects creators and ensures they can make a living from their craft.
+Copyright exists for good reasons.
+It protects creators and ensures they can make a living from their craft.

 That said, we also recognize that there are many completely legitimate reasons to convert video to audio: extracting audio from your own videos, saving podcasts for offline listening, creating study materials from educational content, or converting videos you've purchased.
 Our tool serves these legal purposes.

-How Our Service Actually Works
+How Our Service Works (Why It's Different)

 Your Responsibilities as a User

 Here's the deal: we provide a tool, but you're responsible for how you use it.
-Think of us like a photocopier—the machine itself isn't illegal, but what you copy might be.
+Think of us like a photocopier.
+The machine itself isn't illegal, but what you copy might be.

 Totally Fine Uses

-- Converting videos you created yourself
+- Converting videos you created yourself (your own recordings, screencasts, vlogs)

-- Extracting audio from content you've purchased or licensed
+- Extracting audio from content you've purchased or licensed (iTunes purchases, Bandcamp downloads)

-- Converting content where the creator explicitly allows downloads
+- Converting content where the creator explicitly allows downloads and conversion

 - Personal backups of content you own